GitTimeraider/Directadmin-Emailforwarder-webui/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 🐛 Bug Reports

-If you discover any bugs, please create an issue [here](https://github.com/gittimeraider/directadmin-emailforwarder/issues) with:
-- Your configuration (without passwords)
-- Steps to reproduce
-- Expected vs actual behavior
-- Container logs if applicable

 ## 🎩 Acknowledgments